ErasmusMC-Bioinformatics/galaxy-courses/Galaxy_RNA-Seq_DGE/RNA-Seq_DGE_manual.md

 The tool `Inner Distance` corrects for splice junctions in the alignments and makes a plot of the distribution of the insert sizes.
 When you take a look at the result, you will first need to understand the x-axis.
 If the length of the both mates of a read is 100bp, and the insert size in the figure is 0, the length of the RNA fragment was 100 + 0 + 100 = 200nt.
 If the insert size in the figure is 25 (mean) and both mates are 100bp in length, the RNA fragment was 100 + 25 + 100 = 225nt.
 Given that the mean of the insert size is ∼ 25bp, the most abundant fragment size is 225nt.

 Let’s assume the manufacturer said that the fragments are size selected between 200 and 500bp.
 You should be able to understand why there are insert sizes smaller than 0 (insert size smaller than 200) but also why they can be larger (technical and biological).
 There is also a small bulb of reads with an insert size even smaller than the fragment (200bp), meaning a negative fragment size.
-Of course, this is not possible.
 These are reads of which the forward mate is aligned after the reverse.

 ### Advanced Expression Analysis